Having to deal with a dead guinea pig isn’t easy for anyone.

-You can do whatever you want with the remains, as long as they are a healthy option and they are kept out of the reach of children and other pets.
+You can do whatever you want, as long as they are a good option and the guinea pig is kept out of the reach of children and other pets.

 The loss of a guinea pig is a very painful moment.

 Whatever the circumstances of his death, this stage is difficult for many to go through.

 The first question will be to know what becomes of his body.